jfmcarreira/dotfiles/README.md

 # Personal collection of dotfiles

-This colectiong includes my configurations of the folliwng software (among others):
+This collection includes my configurations of the following software (among others):
 - bash
 - git
 - powerline